Dripify stands with all people of Ukraine against the Russian invasion Join us

 Example 2: Step-by-Step Instructions

-Carousel On LinkedIn Step-by-Step Instructions
+LinkedIn Carousel Step-by-Step Instructions

 Splitting the instructions into different slides makes it easier for users to follow instead of cramming everything under one post.
 Check out Robin Gaye’s carousel post which includes actionable tips to amplify the value of a regular carousel post.